ashokgit/Ultimate-Translator/README.md

 ### Future Roadmap

-We have an ambitious roadmap to evolve Ultimate Translator into an even more intelligent and cost-effective platform.
+We have an ambitious roadmap to evolve Easy AI Translator into an even more intelligent and cost-effective platform.

 -   **Dynamic Model Selection for Cost Savings**: An intelligent routing layer will analyze the complexity of the source text and automatically select the best model for the job.
 Simple text will be routed to faster, cheaper models, while more nuanced content will use powerful models like GPT-4, significantly optimizing API costs.
 -   **Expanded AI Provider Integration**: We plan to test, certify, and integrate a wider range of translation models and providers, giving you even more flexibility.